mbarki-mohamed/where-to-fly/README.md

 Azure sql database will be used as the main database to store the data.

-Will use Neo4j as a database engine to store flight data
+Will use sqlite as a database engine to store flight data with option to push to to cloud.